rekalogika/domain-event-src/packages/domain-event-outbox/README.md

 # rekalogika/domain-event-outbox

-Implementation of the outbox pattern on top of the `rekalogika/domain-event` package.
+Implementation of the transactional outbox pattern on top of the `rekalogika/domain-event` package.

 ## Documentation